Shivter14/Shivtanium/README.md

 - Shutdown & Rebooting

+Shivtanium has a compiler called BXF, which adds expanded functions that don't have to be called along with import commands, and standard libraries.

 Shivtanium also has desktop environments.
 The default & original one is `systemb`.
 You can find screenshots at the bottom of this document.

 Graphics & windows are handled by the Desktop Window Manager.
 It uses many kinds of VT sequences, optimizations, and all sorts of techniques in order to render windows quickly and smoothly.